One unit of credit equals four semester hours.

 ICS 270 Introduction to Intercultural Studies

 The first intercultural seminar includes conceptual review, introduction to intercultural models and student-generated cultural and international comparisons.
-Topics develop the stated objectives for the minor.
-Students enrolled in the ICS program for a minor are encouraged to take this course early in their program.
+Topics develop the stated objectives for the major or minor.
+Students enrolled are encouraged to take this course early in their program.
 The course is open to any student wishing to gain an understanding of intercultural dynamics.

 ICS 271 Intermediate Intercultural Studies

 This course completes the two-course, half-credit series of intercultural basic courses required for a major or minor in the intercultural studies program.
 It is also relevant for any student wishing to develop intercultural understanding.
 Students who successfully complete this course will have substantially developed intercultural knowledge and skills.
 Prerequisite: ICS 270.

 This course uses a global perspective to introduce students to international political, economic, social, ethnic and gender issues and institutions.
 Emphasis is placed on discerning and analyzing the nature of intercultural interactions, both historical and contemporary.

 Students may pursue their intercultural focus on an individual basis through attendance at relevant guestships, lectures, workshops, retreats, off-campus learning, service learning, peer education or other independent guided endeavors.
 In addition, study away, domestic study, the Chicago Semester, the Washington Semester or another interculturally oriented programs of study may be used.
 Students will document participation through a descriptive journal and write a short reflective paper describing what each experience taught them about intercultural interactions.
 May be repeated for credit for different experiences.
 As offered.

 ICS 370 Intercultural Capstone